 Years and years ago, I was IN LOVE with creating mood boards for projects.
 I loved curating the cheeriest, most beautiful images together … when it all clicked, it was a wonderful thing.
 But if I’m being honest, I think I was creating these boards so I had something pretty to share on my blog and Instagram feed and also an interior design for the off-market buyers agent Melbourne.
 I found myself asking “How are these boards helping my clients?” … In that moment, I realized I was simply picking images that matched some keywords, but they weren’t doing anything to give guidance.
 Around the same time, I started seeing my work popping up on boards on Instagram … my friend’s work popping up on boards.
 All of these boards were being shared without image credit.
-Posted with endless hashtags, the mood boards and uncredited images were circulating all over Pinterest and Instagram.
+Posted with endless hashtags, the mood boards and uncredited images were circulating all over Pinterest and Instagram budget management.
 Frankly, everyone was making mood boards and sharing them online, in an effort to increase likes and make their feeds pretty.
 It’s ok to admit this … we literally post for likes and engagement.

 If you are sharing mood boards / design boards, you *must* also credit the original artist!

 Designers work so hard to create their work and content.
 C’mon, so many of us know the feeling of wrapping a long project, then never adding it to our portfolio.
 It takes so much work (you’re doing a really good job!).
 Our industry deserves better standards for respecting intellectual property and copyright.
 Inspiration boards can of course be used one-on-one with your clients, but as soon as you post these boards on your site/IG/Pinterest, you’re promoting this as your work.

 Giving credit might take a bit of time, but it is easy!